opendaylight/docs/docs/getting-started-guide/clustering.rst

-max-shard-data-store-executor-queue-size       uint32 (1..max)   5000    The maximum queue size for each shard's data store executor. shard-transaction-idle-timeout-in-minutes      uint32 (1..max)   10      The maximum amount of time a shard transaction can be idle without receiving any messages before it self-destructs. shard-snapshot-batch-count                     uint32 (1..max)   20000   The minimum number of entries to be present in the in-memory journal log before a snapshot is to be taken. shard-snapshot-data-threshold-percentage       uint8 (1..100)    12      The percentage of Runtime.totalMemory() used by the in-memory journal log before a snapshot is to be taken shard-hearbeat-interval-in-millis              uint16 (100..max) 500     The interval at which a shard will send a heart beat message to its remote shard. operation-timeout-in-seconds                   uint16 (5..max)   5       The maximum amount of time for akka operations (remote or local) to complete before failing. shard-journal-recovery-log-batch-size          uint32 (1..max)   5000    The maximum number of journal log entries to batch on recovery for a shard before committing to the data store. shard-transaction-commit-timeout-in-seconds    uint32 (1..max)   30      The maximum amount of time a shard transaction three-phase commit can be idle without receiving the next messages before it aborts the transaction
+max-shard-data-store-executor-queue-size       uint32 (1..max)   5000    The maximum queue size for each shard's data store executor. shard-transaction-idle-timeout-in-minutes      uint32 (1..max)   10      The maximum amount of time a shard transaction can be idle without receiving any messages before it self-destructs. shard-snapshot-batch-count                     uint32 (1..max)   20000   The minimum number of entries to be present in the in-memory journal log before a snapshot is to be taken. shard-snapshot-data-threshold-percentage       uint8 (1..100)    12      The percentage of ``Runtime.totalMemory()`` used by the in-memory journal log before a snapshot is to be taken shard-heartbeat-interval-in-millis             uint16 (100..max) 500     The interval at which a shard will send a heart beat message to its remote shard. operation-timeout-in-seconds                   uint16 (5..max)   5       The maximum amount of time for akka operations (remote or local) to complete before failing. shard-journal-recovery-log-batch-size          uint32 (1..max)   5000    The maximum number of journal log entries to batch on recovery for a shard before committing to the data store. shard-transaction-commit-timeout-in-seconds    uint32 (1..max)   30      The maximum amount of time a shard transaction three-phase commit can be idle without receiving the next messages before it aborts the transaction